What Is a Drip Edge? Do you really need one?

 What Is a Drip Edge?

-Drip edge is a narrow strip of metal installed along the edges of a roof, typically where the roof meets the fascia board.
-It is designed to direct water away from the fascia and into the gutter system.
-Drip edge helps prevent water from seeping under the roofing materials or behind the fascia.
-We have seen thousands of roofs where drip edge could have prevented soffit damage.
+A drip edge is a narrow strip of metal installed along the edges of a roof, typically where the roof meets the fascia board.
+Its main purpose is to direct water away from the fascia and into your gutter system, keeping water from seeping under roofing materials or behind the fascia.

 Maintenance Tips for Drip Edges